SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/sales/leads.md

 ## Create a follow-up for a sale

-The generic procedure is like this.The details are up to you.
+The generic procedure is like this.
+The details are up to you.

 1. Retrieve an existing sale or create a new.
 2. Create the new follow-up **and save it**.